The benefits of extracurricular activities

 Participating in a language club provides for a deeper study of a language and culture than is available from a language class during school time.
 Students can gain a better understanding of a culture., Ultimately these groups are formed to promote awareness and appreciation of diverse cultures and to expand upon acceptance and understanding.
 Popular examples are Spanish, French, German, Latin, etc.

-Benefits – By studying languages and cultures schools provide the opportunity to gain a cultural understanding of various different populations.
+By studying languages and cultures schools provide the opportunity to gain a cultural understanding of various different populations.
 It promotes insight into diverse belief systems and provides the ability to avoid appropriation and focus on appreciation.
-In creating opportunities for open dialogues between various cultures, the knowledge attained from those conversations can benefit students when they enter college or the work force and find themselves interacting with people of varying backgrounds.
-If students go through their academic career and are only surrounded by people with similar beliefs, it’s vital for them to have access to experiences that extend beyond their comfort zone.
+In creating opportunities for open dialogues between various cultures, the knowledge attained from those conversations can benefit students when they enter college or the workforce and find themselves interacting with people of varying backgrounds.
+If students go through their academic careers and are only surrounded by people with similar beliefs, it’s vital for them to have access to experiences that extend beyond their comfort zone.
 To really co-exist with people who have various backgrounds, it’s important for students to be able to appropriately interact with diverse populations.

 Volunteer and service